huangsam04/NX-Mod-Manager/README_EN.md

 ## Installation Speed

-Taking Lin Ke'er mod as an example, 2700+ files, 500MB.

-File-based installation time: 1 minute 40 seconds to 2 minutes, uninstallation time: 20 seconds.

-ZIP-based installation time: 1 minute 05 seconds to 1 minute 20 seconds, uninstallation time: 20 seconds.

-ZIP compression should use standard format.
-Only ZIP format is supported, 7z\RAR formats are not supported.

 **Note**: The first level inside the ZIP package must be `contents` and `exefs_patches`, otherwise it cannot be recognized.
 The name of the ZIP package does not matter.
+**Note**: ZIP compression should use standard format.
+Only ZIP format is supported, 7z\RAR formats are not supported.

+**Taking Lin Ke'er mod as an example, 2700+ files, 500MB.**

+File-based installation time: 1-1 minute 20 seconds, uninstallation time: 15-20 seconds.

+ZIP-based installation time: 1-1 minute 20 seconds, uninstallation time: 15-20 seconds.

+**Taking Princess Flower mod as an example, 13805 files, 1.15GB.**

+File-based installation time: 7 minutes 10 seconds, uninstallation time: 1 minute 30 seconds.

+ZIP-based installation time: 4 minutes 50 seconds - 5 minutes 03 seconds, uninstallation time: 1 minute 30 seconds.

 ## Usage